 Unconscious beliefs that determine how group members perceive, think, and feel.
+Often requires interviewing key members of an organization or consulting documents.

 While often taken for granted, these are the ultimate source of values and actions within an organization.

 Source: MIT Sloan School of Management